devadvance/devadvance.github.io/_posts/2020-07-07-Using-a-mirrorless-camera-or-DSLR-for-video-conferencing.md

 * Live streaming software like [OBS](https://obsproject.com)

-As I mentioned above, I already have a lot of camera gear that I’ve assembled over the last decade.
-For my setup, I’m using:
+As I mentioned above, I already have a lot of camera gear that I've assembled over the last decade.
+For my setup, I'm using:

 * Sony A7II with various lenses